-The pandemic has elevated style subcultures like never before.
-Blame it on the fact that most of the world is still in the throes of social distancing, but for many, experimenting with an extreme sense of style is a form of escapism.
-As a result, more people are expressing themselves by dressing up on TikTok and beyond.
-There are Goths, punks, Dark Academia kids, cottagecore stans, and scores of other subcultures thriving both online and IRL.
+In 2021, the pandemic elevated style subcultures like never before.
+Blame it on social distancing, but for many, experimenting with an extreme look or two became a form of escapism.
+As a result, more people began expressing themselves by dressing up on TikTok and beyond.
+There were Goths, punks, Dark Academia kids, cottagecore stans, and scores of other subcultures thriving both online and IRL.

-Meanwhile, the fashion world is taking notice—and inspiration.
-Marc Jacobs recently launched a subculture-y division of his label dubbed Heaven, which takes from early Y2K style, punk, and grunge.
+Meanwhile, the fashion world began taking notice—and inspiration.
+Marc Jacobs launched a subculture-y division of his label dubbed Heaven, which takes from early Y2K style, punk, and grunge.
 Rick Owens and Marine Serre both went Goth for their respective spring 2021 runway shows, while the cottagecore aesthetic reigned supreme at Anna Sui and Chloe.
-Here, 10 subcultures to inspire a change in your wardrobe.
+If 2021 had cottagecore and dark academia, 2022 is making way for a bevy of new aesthetics that lean into fashion history and cultural discourse.
+You only need to look at balletcore to see that.

 Like something straight out of a high fashion version of Harry Potter, the Dark Academia subculture revolves around the literary classics, beautiful libraries, plenty of starched collars, tweed jackets, and perfectly worn-in leathers.
 “Within the Dark Academia aesthetic, the desired look is encapsulated in sophisticated attire,” says Sydney Decker, a theater student who runs the popular MyFairestTreasure Dark Academia-themed Instagram account.
 “The look stems from fashion of the 1930s and the 1950s worn by students attending prestigious universities at the time.
 The color scheme centers around black, brown, and tan—earthy tones that compliment each other well.
 Plaid and wool are the usually preferred pattern and texture.”